How to Share WODs with Your CrossFit Box Using Group Programs

 The Bottom Line

-Look, you didn't get into coaching to be a social media manager or a whiteboard artist.
+You didn't get into coaching to be a social media manager or a whiteboard artist.
 You got into it to program great workouts and help people get fitter.
 TrainingPro's group programs let you focus on the part you actually like—the programming—while it handles the part you hate—the distribution.

 One program.
 Unlimited members.
 Professional presentation.
 Direct to their phones.
 No Instagram, no Facebook updates, no group chats.
 Just good workouts delivered clean.